Recent Incidence Rates and Trends of Breast Cancer in the USA

-As we can see from the graph, the sharp decrease of breast cancer incidence rates began in mid 2002.
-Many studies suggest that this decrease is linked to the release of a research trial from the Women’s Health Initiative (WHI) highlighting health risks of HRT.
+As we can see from the graph, the sharp decrease of breast cancer incidence rates began in mid-2002.
+Many studies suggest that this decrease is linked to the release of a research trial from the Women’s Health Initiative (WHI) highlighting the health risks of HRT.

 According to the WHI, the use of estrogen-progestin (combination) therapy significantly increased the risks of coronary heart disease and breast cancer.

-With the widely publicized results of the WHI report on HRT therapy, many women panicked and by the end of 2002 the use of HRT had dropped by 38% in the US.
-It is estimated that around 20 million fewer prescriptions were written for HRT in 2003 than 2002.
+With the widely publicized results of the WHI report on HRT therapy, many women panicked and by the end of 2002, the use of HRT had dropped by 38% in the US.
+It is estimated that around 20 million fewer prescriptions were written for HRT in 2003 than in 2002.

 A further study highlights that the sharp decrease in incidence rates of breast cancer from 2002 to 2003 was most prevalent in women between 50 to 69 years old and with ER+ tumors.
 This suggests that HRT therapy affect Estrogen positive tumor growth.